danielsaatchi/EMIT/README.md

 Encoded Mechanical Identification Tags (EMIT) are first generation of passive sonic frequency identification (SFID) transponders unlocking development of SFID intelligent system.

 According to [Camrdige dictionary](https://dictionary.cambridge.org/dictionary/english/emit):
-Verb "emit" means to "send out light, sound, or a smell, or a gas or other substance"
+Verb "emit" means to "send out light, sound, or a smell, or a gas or other substance".
+EMIT (SFID-tag) emits echoes as a passive transponder when facing incident certian sound frequency wave.

 ## Files